kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The New Modeling Cycle

-Select a foundation model.
+Select a foundation model
-Prepare contextual data.
+Prepare contextual data
-Query and evaluate outputs.
+Query and evaluate outputs
-Ground with retrieval or fine-tuning.
+Ground with retrieval or fine-tuning
-Deploy and monitor inference.
+Deploy and monitor inference
 Output: a living system that learns from feedback

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.